Different Types of Tents Explained (with Photos)

 The simplest and lightest tent construction is the tarp.
 It is a tarpaulin with loops to attach guy ropes to.
 The tarp is tensioned between 2 trees or a tree and the ground.
 Alternatively, you can use a trekking stick or branch as a tent pole.
 Then only the corners of the tarp have to be attached to the floor.

 • Recommendation: It doesn’t get much easier – KALINCO Hammocks Tarp is 10X10FT in size and weighs only 2.38 pounds – but it only keeps out rain and sun.
-It is completely waterproof and has many sensibly placed loops for tensioning.
-You prefer to replace the supplied pegs with better models.
+It is waterproof and has many sensibly placed loops for tensioning.
+You can replace the included pegs with better ones.

 Advantages: